crisfeim/crisfe.im/content/posts/2025.05.13.making-the-ai-suffer-so-you-dont-have-to/index.md

   assert(sut.result == 4)
 }
 ```
-[^xctest]: As far as I know, launching *XCTest* in a *standalone* way is quite complicated, and my intention was to have a functional proof of concept without major complications.

 *Assert* throws a *trap* at runtime when the condition is false, generating output to *stderr*, making it useful as an error signal for this system.